Dr Dynatra Subasinghe

 Teaching

-Dynatra is the Program Leader/Director for the clinical years of the BVMSci program and teaches small animal general and charity practice.
-She also coordinates a clinical practice unit including clinical skills teaching in the BVMSci program.
+Dynatra teaches small animal general and charity clinical practice in the BVMSci program and post graduate programs.
 She contributes to all levels of the curriculum to ensure the effective delivery of small animal practice and shelter medicine teaching throughout the course.
 She is has undertaken multiple pedagogical projects to enhance scholarship of teaching and learning in veterinary education.
-She undertakes curriculum design and review and provides strategic leadership for the BVMSci program as Program Director for clinical years.
 She is keen to enhance the student experience and academic support in higher education while fulfilling her current roles and responsibilities at the university.
 She also champions antimicrobial stewardship in clinical practice and continues to research in this area and translate her research to her clinical practice teaching.

 Publications